0xNoSystem/hyperliquid_rust_bot/README.md

 1. You connect your Hyperliquid wallet (Ethereum signature auth).
 2. You add markets, choose leverage, and allocate margin.
-3. You write a strategy using the scripting API (or use an existing one).
+3. You configure indicators per asset/timeframe and write a strategy using the scripting API (or use an existing one).
-4. The engine evaluates your scripts on every candle tick and executes the resulting orders on Hyperliquid.
+4. The engine keeps those feeds hot, evaluates your scripts on each relevant candle update, and executes the resulting orders on Hyperliquid.

 ---